 Medicare Advantage plans were created under the Balanced Budget Act of 1997 and signed into law by President Bill Clinton.
-These plans are commonly called Part C of Medicare.
-Some doctor’s offices call them replacement plans, more on that below.
+These plans are commonly called Medicare Part C. Some doctor’s offices call them replacement plans, more on that below.

 Advantage plans for Medicare fall under Part C. These plans often have networks and some plans may require you to get referrals to see a specialist.

 Congress designed this program to give Medicare beneficiaries a lower-premium option than Medigap.
 They also have very little Medicare underwriting.
-This means they are a coverage option for people who missed their open enrollment window for Medigap and now cannot qualify for Medigap due to health conditions.
+This means they are a coverage option for people who missed their Medigap Open Enrollment window and now cannot qualify for Medigap due to health conditions.

 Medicare Advantage plans are NOT similar to Medigap plans – they are different.
 Members get their benefits from a private insurance company instead of original Medicare.
 As we mentioned, sometimes you’ll hear them referred to as Medicare replacement insurance.